Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 GENERAL COMMENTS:

-cents, December MIAX Minneapolis wheat was down 1 cent.
+Minneapolis wheat was down 3 1/4 cents.

 "Central States Commodities, INC. is a registered trademark.
 All rights reserved.
 Central States Commodities, INC. is a Guaranteed Introducing Broker of R.J.
 O'Brien.
 Past performance is not necessarily indicative of future performance.
 The risk of loss in trading futures contracts or commodity options can be substantial, and therefore investors should understand the risks involved in taking leveraged positions and must assume responsibility for the risks associated with such investments and for their results."